 Install Windows Exporter¶

-is the program that is designed to monitor Windows host system by retrieving the system metrics of the operating system(cpu usage, memory, disk I/O usage, etc.).
+windows_exporter is the program that is designed to monitor Windows host system by retrieving the system metrics of the operating system(cpu usage, memory, disk I/O usage, etc.).

 Note

-This documentation describes one example of the windows_exporter
+This documentation describes one example of the windows_exporter installation.
+For other possibilities consult windows_exporter Github page.

 Requirements¶